shadowsocks/ChinaDNS/README.md

 -----

 * Linux / Unix

-    Run `sudo chinadns -l iplist.txt` on your local machine.
+    Recommand using with option "-m" ([DNS pointer mutation method]) Run `sudo chinadns -m -c chnroute.txt` on your local machine.
 ChinaDNS creates a UDP DNS Server at `0.0.0.0:53`.

 * OpenWRT